-Finally, we should also note that the sleep cycle will release sex hormones, which contributes to fertility (puberty for teens).
-By going through this cycle, we can stay healthy, prevent sickness, and create the hormones designed to boost the immune system; cytokines.
+We should also note that the sleep cycle will release sex hormones, which contributes to fertility (puberty for teens).
+By going through this cycle we can stay healthy, prevent sickness, and create the hormones designed to boost the immune system - cytokines.

-All sleep stages are essential for a healthy night’s sleep.
+All sleep stages are essential for a healthy sleep.

 This is one of the most common questions you’ll find on the internet; how much sleep do we need?
-In truth, there’s no universal answer.
-Instead, it depends on our health, age, and lifestyle; we also have to consider our sleeping pattern as of late.
-General guidelines suggest;
+There’s no universal answer.
+It depends on our health, age, lifestyle, and we also have to consider our sleeping pattern.
+General guidelines suggest that:

 - Children (School) - 10 hours minimum

 Once a teenager hits puberty, there’s a change in their biological clock and this is why they are more likely to go to bed later than both adults and children.
 However, teenagers still need more sleep, so they also tend to stay in bed longer in the mornings.
-At this stage, they still have school and are forced into waking early after a late night; this is why most teens are sleep-deprived.
+At this stage they still have school and are forced into waking up early after a late night; this is why most teens are sleep deprived.

-Another popular question is: can adults still function as normal on less sleep?
-All the evidence points towards ‘no’ on this question.
+Another popular question is: can adults still function normally on less sleep?
+All the evidence points to a ‘no’.
 However, although there are no studies to suggest that older adults can operate on fewer hours than young people, it’s often the case that they’ll get less sleep or reach the deeper stages of sleep less frequently.
-Also, many older adults are awakened with little effort.
+Many older adults are awakened with little effort.

-If you take one thing from any guide regarding sleep, it’s that the number of hours you sleep doesn’t necessarily mean anything.
+If you take one thing from any guide regarding sleep, it’s that the number of hours you sleep isn’t important alone.
 The quality of sleep is just as important.
-Even if you slept for eight hours, this might not be enough if your sleep was interrupted and you weren’t able to reach the deeper stages of sleep.
+Even if you slept for eight hours, it might not be enough if your sleep was interrupted and you weren’t able to reach the deeper stages of sleep.

 - Do you have difficulty concentrating at work during the day?